bijoysijo/image-play/README.md

 ## Usage

-TODO: Write usage instructions here
+You can provide an image or a image url as input to the function.

+text = ImagePlay::Image.new('input_path')
+text.process

+The extracted text will be returned to you.

+This works best for images with white text on it.
+The image is processed using minimagick before extracting text using rtesseract.
+I'm trying to increase the accuracy and the ability to extract text whose color isn't white.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/image_play.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bijoysijo/image_play.

 ## License